YunoHost/doc/whatsyunohost.md

 * [OpenLDAP](http://www.openldap.org/)
 * [Bind](https://www.isc.org/downloads/bind/): a DNS server
 * [SSOwat](https://github.com/Kloadut/SSOwat): a Single Sign On (SSO) web authentication system
-* [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs): a backup system (not yet functional)
+* A backup system (not yet implemeted)

 ---

 ### App system

-Additionally, YunoHost comes with an "app" system which is, in other words, **a community repository** of validated helper scripts to install further services or web applications.
+Additionally, YunoHost comes with an **app** system which is, in other words, **a community repository** of validated helper scripts to install further services or web applications.

 The most interesting thing about this system is that **web applications benefits from the LDAP** through the SSO (Single Sign On), which authenticate server's users in every installed apps at the same time.